biogeospatial/Biodiverse_publication_list/README.md

 python3 generate_publication_bib_list.py
 ```

-to generate the bib file.
+to generate the `publication-list-biodiverse.bib` bib file.

 Then: